19hours/sg-statutes/Acts/Maintenance Orders (Reciprocal Enforcement) Act.md

 ### Steps to be taken by the Minister where payer under certain orders is not residing in Singapore

 11\.
-If it appears to the Minister that the payer under a maintenance order, a certified copy of which has been received by him from a reciprocating country, is not residing in Singapore or, in the case of an order which subsequently became a registered order, has ceased to reside therein, he shall send to the responsible authority in that country —
+If at any time it appears to the Minister that the payer under a maintenance order, a certified copy of which has been received by him from a reciprocating country, is not residing in Singapore or, in the case of an order which subsequently became a registered order, has ceased to reside therein, he shall send to the responsible authority in that country —

 (a) the certified copy of the order in question and a certified copy of any order varying that order;